Image

 Object ID: 2023.148.1

 Chaplains prepared men to act with courage in chaos and, if necessary, to face their deaths.
-Holy Communion was an essential religious sacrament for many Christian servicemembers.
+Holy Communion was an essential religious sacrament for many Christian service members.
 Recreating the Last Supper of Christ, the sacrament embodies the meaning of suffering and sacrifice, as well as the hope for redemption and eternal life.
 It held profound relevance to many who might die in the face of war.

 This set includes a case, chalice, two patens, wine ewer, cup, pyx, two altar linens and two palls.